Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 If you are working in the sheet metal industry then you might be aware of CRCA and HECA sheets.
 These are the two common types of sheet metal used in the fabrication industry.

-However, many of us may not be aware of the difference between CRCA vs HRCA sheet.
+However, many of us may not be aware of the difference between CRCA vs HRCA sheets.
 So let us learn in this article about the difference between CRCA and HECA sheets.
 But first of all, we should understand what the rolling process is.

-What is rolling process?
+What is the rolling process?

 Rolling is a metalworking process in which metal sheets pass through many rollers to get a reduced and uniform thickness.